 Blueberry harvesting has changed over the years, too, but many of our clients still use the handrakes.

-The big harvester (below right) is used on well groomed, de-rocked and fairly level fields.
-The walking model (below left) can be used on the fields that are not as level.
+The big harvester (below right) was formerly used on well groomed, de-rocked and fairly level fields.
+The walking model (below left) is now used to harvest most of the berries sold locally.

 The older models of winnowing machines (pictured below) easily outperform today's box type with the squirrel cage fan.
 The original gas engines have been replaced with quiet electric motors at Perseverance Wild Blueberry Farm.